cf-convention/cf-convention.github.io/standard_name_rules.md

 title: Vocabulary rules
 ---

-# Proposed Rules for Changes to CF Standard Names, Area Types and Standardized Region List Vocabularies
+# Rules for Changes to CF Standard Names, Area Types and Standardized Region List Vocabularies

 <p><b>These rules apply only to changes in CF controlled vocabularies.
 The rules for changes to the CF conventions themselves are given <a href="http://cfconventions.org/rules.html">here</a>.</b></p>